aiqc/AIQC/.github/ISSUE_TEMPLATE/let-s-make-an-issue-.md

 ---

-* Do NOT ask help oriented questions here.
-Use StackOverflow tag `#aiqc` for that.
+* For feature ideas, please open a [Discussion - Ideas](https://github.com/aiqc/aiqc/discussions) instead.
+We keep this list clean for committed work.
-* If you are not an AIQC contributor, please open a [Discussion](https://github.com/aiqc/aiqc/discussions) instead.
+* If you think you've found a bug or you need help using AIQC, then please open a [Discussion - Help & Bugs](https://github.com/aiqc/aiqc/discussions/categories/help-bugs) so that we can attempt to reproduce the bug or the problem you are running into.

 ## Background
 Provide just enough context about the current functionality, or lack thereof, so that people know what you are talking about.